Johnson90cm/README-GEN/README.md

   * [License](#licence)

   ## Description
-  5
+  I like

   ## Installation
-  5
+  it

   ## Useage
-  5
+  alot

   ## Credits
-  5
+  i guess

   ## License
-  This application is covered under the GPL License
+  This application is covered under the MIT License

   ## Test
-  5
+  none at this time

   ## Questions?
   Contact:
-  5
+  naw
-  5
+  man